Hip Surgery In Canterbury, Kent | Chaucer Hospital Skip to main content

 Once a diagnosis has been made, your consultant will discuss the results with you and talk through suitable treatment options so that you can make an informed decision.

 • Rapid access – Hip problems can have a significant impact on life and the last thing you want is to be waiting months for an appointment.
-With a number of leading hip experts working on-site at The Chaucer, we’ll help you book an appointment quickly.
+With a number of leading hip experts working on-site at Chaucer Hospital, we’ll help you book an appointment quickly.

 • Treatment just for you – Whether non-surgical or surgical treatment is needed, it will be tailored to your needs to help get you out of pain and back to better hip function more quickly.

-• Remote Consultation – Consultations are routinely carried out face-to-face here at The Chaucer, but we can also offer you remote consultations by telephone or online video call if required.
+• Remote Consultation – Consultations are routinely carried out face-to-face here at Chaucer Hospital, but we can also offer you remote consultations by telephone or online video call if required.

 • Personal recovery programme – Following any hip surgery, a well-structured recovery programme will play a key role in determining how well you adapt to and start using your new joint.
 Our on-site physiotherapy team will support you throughout your time with us, pre- and post-surgery, helping you to regain hip strength, movement and function safely and sensibly.